johnpolacek/botluck/README.md

 Calculating your usage is not an exact science as you can't control the exact length of what the response will be.
 The best we can do is make a calculated guess.

 I'd rather not have this app cost me lots of money, so I'll want to put some daily rate limiting on it.
-I'll implement a daily usage count where I can keep track of how many tokens it has consumed and turn it off when it hits a limit.
+I added a daily usage tracker where I keep track of how many tokens it has consumed and disable it when it hits a limit.

 ### Deploying